zfedoran/prefab.js/README.md

 ##Current Status

-This project is very early in development stages and should not be used yet.
+This project is *very* early in development stages and should not be used at this time (other than as a reference).

 <img src="https://github.com/zfedoran/prefab.js/raw/master/doc/images/screenshot.png" alt="" />